VitorMoreira24/projetoEDA31553/README.md

 ## Download do Projeto

-Aceder a partir do repositório GITHUB à pasta "Entrega" e realizar o download do ficheiro "projetoEDA31553.zip"
+Aceder a partir do repositório GITHUB à pasta e realizar o download do ficheiro "projetoEDA31553.zip"

 ## Compilação do Programa